NTracey/Born2beRoot/README.md

 password	requisite	pam_pwquality.so	retry=3 minlen=10 ucredit=-1 dcredit=-1 maxrepeat=3 reject_username difok=7 enforce_for_root
 ```

-> password: This indicates that the configuration applies to password authentication.
+> `password`: This indicates that the configuration applies to password authentication.
+>
-> requisite: Specifies that the module is required for password authentication to be successful.
+> `requisite:` Specifies that the module is required for password authentication to be successful.
+>
-> pam_pwquality.so: Refers to the pam_pwquality module responsible for checking password quality.
+> `pam_pwquality.so`: Refers to the pam_pwquality module responsible for checking password quality.

 The additional parameters are:
-> retry=3: Specifies that the user will have three attempts to enter a valid password before failing.
+> `retry=3`: Specifies that the user will have three attempts to enter a valid password before failing.
+>
-> minlen=10: Sets the minimum password length to 10 characters.
+> `minlen=10`: Sets the minimum password length to 10 characters.
+>
-> ucredit=-1: Requires at least one uppercase letter in the password.
+> `ucredit=-1`: Requires at least one uppercase letter in the password.
+>
-> dcredit=-1: Requires at least one digit (number) in the password.
+> `dcredit=-1`: Requires at least one digit (number) in the password.
+>
-> maxrepeat=3: Limits the number of consecutive repeated characters in the password to three.
+> `maxrepeat=3`: Limits the number of consecutive repeated characters in the password to three.
+>
-> reject_username: Prevents the use of the username as part of the password.
+> `reject_username`: Prevents the use of the username as part of the password.
+>
-> difok=7: Specifies that at least seven characters in the new password should be different from the old password.
+> `difok=7`: Specifies that at least seven characters in the new password should be different from the old password.
+>
-> enforce_for_root: Applies the password quality checks even for the root user.
+> `enforce_for_root`: Applies the password quality checks even for the root user.

 By adding these parameters to the line, you are configuring the pam_pwquality module to enforce stricter password quality requirements, such as minimum length, inclusion of uppercase letters and digits, restrictions on repeating characters, and prevention of using the username in the password.
 These settings enhance the security of the system by promoting stronger passwords.